 Where can I have my steel bars tested?

-Your sample can be tested either at the Metals Industry Research and Development Center (MIRDC) in Bicutan or the Philippine Geoanalytics in Quezon City to see if it conforms to PNS specifications.
+Your sample can be tested at ISO/IEC 17025 accredited laboratories such as the Metals Industry Research and Development Center (MIRDC) in Bicutan or the Philippine Geoanalytics in Quezon City to see if it conforms to PNS 49 specifications.

 Why is it important to have standard steel bars?